hitanshu-dhawan/SpannableStringParser/README.md

 #### `more-properties-coming-soon`
 You can add your custom properties using the `spanner` method.
 <br>
 But!
-If you want your property to be added in SpannableStringParser, feel free to open issues/pull requests.
+If you want any property to be added in SpannableStringParser, feel free to open issues/pull requests.
 <br><br>

 ## Licence